Do you or will you own the land?

-Financing factory-built houses depends on a number of variables, with the most important being whether you are situating the house on land you own, or land you lease such as in a Land Lease Community (a.k.a. mobile home park).
-When you own or will own the land, there are many competitive mortgage lending options.
+Financing factory-built houses depends on a number of variables, with the most important being whether you are situating the house on land you own, or land you lease (a.k.a. mobile or manufactured home park, RV resort, etc.).
+When you own or will own the land, you can get a "mortgage" and we may be able to help you, and there are a number of competitive mortgage lending options.
 Please continue reading below the break.

 • Foundation type - is the home sitting on a foundation considered temporary, such as wooden blocks, or a more permanent foundation such as a cement basement, or cement footing?
 While the CSA z240.10.1 installation standard speaks to various acceptable foundation methods, it is important to understand that lenders have their own rule books.
 Many lenders require the home be fixed to a permanent foundation (not blocked) and the more permanent the foundation is perceived, the better for financing.
 For an excellent primer on factory-built home foundations from our friends south of the border, see this link.